 2. Improve Your Ranking Under the Comprehensive Ranking System

 Candidates who are ranked highest are issued an invitation to apply for Canadian permanent residency when the Government of Canada conducts regular draws from the pool.
 Therefore, it is best for you as a candidate to improve your score so that you are ranked higher, and your chances of receiving an invitation to apply increases.

 An Invitation to Apply is issued to those candidates who have been selected to apply for immigration to Canada by IRCC through its Express Entry selection system.

 As soon as you receive the invitation, you have a span of 60 days to submit a complete and accurate application form along with all the supporting documents.
 The submission of a complete application is considered as acceptance to the invitation sent by IRCC.
 Once all the portions of the document checklist are completed and uploaded, you will receive an Acknowledgment of Receipt (AOR) issued by IRCC who will then further review your application and determine your eligibility for the program.

 A medical examination is mandatory for all applicants.
 It includes a standard physical exam, blood tests, urine tests, and X-rays.
 These are conducted to check applicants for any kind of medical condition that may pose a risk to citizens of Canada.

 With over 100 Canadian immigration programs and visas to choose from, why not enlist the services of a qualified and accredited immigration consultancy and make the visa application process simpler and stress-free?
-Our Regulated Canadian Immigration Consultants (RCICs) will take care of all the paperwork so that you don't have.
+Our Regulated Canadian Immigration Consultants (RCICs) will take care of all the paperwork so that you don't have to.
 Simply complete our contact form and one of our friendly agents will contact you to help you through the application process and start your eligibility assessment.